Even before the Restoration and the return of Charles Stuart, during

 The rapidity with which Charles II had established his hold on the public theatres shows that his sojourn on the continent had taught him that theatre could be much more than just expensive entertainment for the court.
 The kind of wonders to be seen in the theatres of Paris and Versailles might also support his own monarchy.

-became valuable assets.
-They featured in wills, were used as
+valuable assets.
+They featured in wills, were used as collateral and

 Thomas Killigrew placed his shares in a fund for his own benefit, which was administered by his sister-in-law Lady Sayer.10 and her husband Sir John Sayer.